Economics (ECON)

 ECON 9993 Professional Project Continuation: Full-Time (0 credits)

 Fee.
-SNC/UNC grade assessment.
+S/U grade assessment.
 Allows a student to be considered the equivalent of full-time status.
 Requires that the student is working 20 hours or more per week on their professional project.
 Any professional project credits required for the degree should be completed before registering for non-credit Professional Project Continuation.

 Prerequisite: Cons. of GSM.
+Consent required.

 Level of Study: Graduate